 Our culture is obsessed with physical beauty.
-Images bombard us, telling us how we should dress, wear our hair, apply make-up, and what products we should buy to acheive the perfect weight or turn back the clock of aging.
+Images bombard us, telling us how we should dress, wear our hair, apply make-up, and what products we should buy to achieve the perfect weight or turn back the clock of aging.
 But what does God think about our physical appearance?
 Does God care about our bodies?

 We are reminded to honor God with our bodies, since our bodies are temples of the Holy Spirit.
 We are the body of Christ, so we should care for our bodies, but how much focus should we place on physical appearance?
 What does our Bible say about how we look?

 On the one hand, God affirms our physicality, even our sexuality, and designed us as we are to use all our gifts to serve him and bring glory to his name.

 My daughter went through a phase where she felt that any focus on looks was vain, so she chose to refrain from wearing her curly blonde hair down and would only wear her hair in a ponytail out of respect for God.
 I admired her passion and desire to serve God and not get distracted with culture’s idea about beauty.
 Yet I felt that she was missing a piece of the picture.

 How we look is part of God’s gift to us.
 He designed us as physical people, not just souls in a shell.
 He knit us together in our mother’s womb, and we should enjoy God’s gifts rather than hide them.
 When God presented Eve to Adam in the garden, Adam exclaimed the first love song: "This is bone of my bone, and flesh of my flesh!"
 And God declared it very good.
 In Ezekiel 16:13-15 it says, “And your fame spread among the nations on account of your beauty, because the splendor I have given you has made your beauty perfect, declares the Sovereign Lord.”
 Your looks are part of the way that God has gifted you..
 We may not always like the choices God made when he designed us, but who are we to tell the potter how to form the clay?